-One of the several new features in Chrome is the addition of HTTP Strict Transport Security.
-HSTS allows a site to request that it always be contacted over HTTPS.
-HSTS is supported in Google Chrome, Firefox, Safari, Opera, and IE is planning support (caniuse.com has a compatibility matrix).
+HTTP Strict Transport Security allows a site to request that it always be contacted over HTTPS.
+HSTS is supported in Google Chrome, Firefox, Safari, Opera, Edge and IE (caniuse.com has a compatibility matrix).

 An HSTS enabled server can include the following header in an HTTPS reply: